Join us in our weekly market thread.

-- Oil also got support from Baker Hughes reported U.S. oil and natural gas rigs operating fell to an all-time low for a eighteenth consecutive week.
+- Oil also got support from Baker Hughes reported U.S. oil and natural gas rigs operating have only just risen after falling to an all-time low for eighteen consecutive weeks.

 Expect the Fed Stability Report warning on what happens if the pandemic worsens to be the go tto by Fed speakers (We are all watching to see if I spike aftet the Floyd protests and riots with no social distancing).

 The backdrop is the Covid-19 crisis.
 Despite that the stockmarket is up over 40% from lows and stubborn bears and bulls alike are frustrated based on cognitive biases.

 We continually focus on overcoming our biases and as the accompanying chart highlights stocks and the economy are NOT the same thing despite what we are told by our influencers and biased or selective recalls.

 On the Risk Radar